Site réalisé par Laurent Naccache

 Site et logo réalisés par Laurent Naccache

-After the festive reunion at the end of the year 2020, it is a good time to remind again and again that the wearing of the surgical mask or FFP2 and the measures of hygiene and social distancing are not an option nor a gadget.
+After the festive reunion of this summer, it is a good time to remind again and again that the wearing of the surgical mask or FFP2 and the measures of hygiene and social distancing are not an option nor a gadget, especially if you are traveling or going to crowded public places.

 In addition, if you have any doubts regarding your physical condition (a fever, a persistent cough or other symptoms likely to be associated with a Covid19), do not hesitate: